 Behavioral results

-To evaluate the relative roles of probability and risk in language we conducted a two-way ANOVA with Probability (Less Preferred, More Preferred) and Risk (Less, More) as within-participant factors.
-We observed a significant main effect for probability [F(1,15)=10.20; p<0.01] in which participants selected single-meaning alternatives more often when the homonym had a less preferred meaning (M=0.77; SD=0.19) compared to a more preferred meaning (M=0.66; SD=.19).
+To evaluate the relative roles of probability and risk in language we conducted a two-way ANOVA with Probability (Weak Preference, Strong Preference) and Risk (Less, More) as within-participant factors.
+We observed a significant main effect for probability [F(1,15)=10.20; p<0.01] in which participants selected single-meaning alternatives more often when the homonym had a weakly preferred meaning (M=0.77; SD=0.19) compared to a strongly preferred meaning (M=0.66; SD=.19).
 We did not observe a significant main effect for Risk [F(1,15)=1.53; p=0.24] or a Probability X Risk interaction [F(1,16)<1].
 Refer to Figure 2.

 The range of the participant’s rate of selecting unambiguous alternatives was very large as indicated by the high standard deviations.
 For example, the overall rate of selecting alternatives across all conditions ranged from 0.41 to 0.99.
 This observation suggests that there may be individual differences in a participant’s likelihood to choose an unambiguous alternative to a homonym in a subordinate context.
 To further investigate whether there are different patterns of performance on the task, we first calculated the chance rate of selecting one of two responses using a binomial test.
 This test revealed that selecting 14 (70%) or more alternatives out of 20 possible responses per condition differs significantly from chance (p<0.05).
 We then created two subgroups of participants using a criterion of a 70% alternative selection rate.
 This revealed that 10 participants significantly select alternatives to a homonym with a single associated meaning at a level that exceeds chance, and that 6 participants did not differentially prefer a single-meaning alternative to a homonym in the subordinate condition.
 We refer to these subgroups as “risk-averse” and “risk-neutral”, respectively.

-Taking into account individual differences we conducted an ANOVA analysis, as above, with Probability (Less Preferred, More Preferred) and Risk (Less, More) as within-participant factors and additionally included Group (Risk-Averse, Risk-Neutral) as a between participant factor.
+Taking into account individual differences we conducted an ANOVA analysis, as above, with Probability (Weak Preference, Strong Preference) and Risk (Less, More) as within-participant factors and additionally included Group (Risk-Averse, Risk-Neutral) as a between participant factor.
 We observed a significant main effect of probability [F(1,14)=8,10; p=0.01], as above, a significant Risk X Group Interaction [F(1,14)=13.58; p<0.005] and all other main effects and interaction were not significant (all p>0.30).
 The risk-averse group selected single meaning alternatives more often in conditions of More Risk (M=0.91, SD=0.08) than conditions of Less Risk (M=0.77, SD=0.12) and this difference was significant [t(9)=3.85; p<0.005].
 However, the risk-neutral group did not differentially select alternatives in the More Risk (M=0.49, SD=0.11) and Less Risk (M=0.59, SD=0.12) conditions [t(6)=2.18, p=0.07], though there was a trend towards the opposite pattern of the risk-averse group in which the risk-neutral participants selected alternatives more in Less Risk conditions than More Risk conditions.
 Overall, the risk-averse group selected alternatives more often that the risk-neutral group in both risk conditions: Less Risk [t(15)=2.97, p=0.01]; More Risk [t(15)=8.79, p=0.000].
 Refer to Figure 3.A for risk-neutral group results and Figure 3.B for risk-averse group results.